Delph-Sunny/09-ReadMe_Generator/README.md

 - Open a terminal instance
 - Clone the following [repo](https://github.com/Delph-Sunny/09-ReadMe_Generator)
+- Navigate to the app folder, using `cd app`
 - In the working directory, install the Inquirer package with the following code line `npm i`
 - Once the dependencies have been installed, enter `node index.js`
 - Answer to each question following with Enter.
-A readMe.md file will be generated once all answers will be provided.
+A README.md file will be generated once all answers have been provided.

-###### Note: Node.js installation is required prior to use this app.
+###### Note: Node.js installation is required before using this app.

 ## Image of the app :mag: